For a PDF version of this, see ERA_Constition as of February 2025

 - 5.4 No officer will be eligible for re-election unless he/she has attended two thirds of the previous year’s Committee meetings (unless due to illness or with the consent of the AGM)

-- 5.6 The quorum of a general meeting shall be 30 or 5% of the current membership, whichever is the smaller.
+- 5.6 The quorum of a general meeting shall be 30 or 5% of the current voting membership, whichever is the smaller.

 6 Committee